-If you’re experiencing a loss of libido, book a free consultation with our experienced medical team, who can develop a targeted low libido menopause treatment program just for you.
+If you’re experiencing a loss of libido, book a free no obligation consultation with our experienced medical team, who can develop a targeted low libido menopause treatment program just for you.
 It is important to note that there is also a range of lifestyle changes that can be made which may increase your sex drive.

 Menopause Low Libido

 There are a few ways in which menopause can negatively affect a woman’s libido.
 As testosterone and oestrogen levels decrease during menopause, it can make it more difficult for a woman to get aroused.
 This oestrogen decrease can also lead to vaginal dryness, though, this can be rectified by using lubrication.
 You may also experience a thinning of the vaginal wall, which is known as vaginal atrophy, and can also make the act of sex more uncomfortable.